joshhornby/joshhornby.github.io/_drafts/2025-01-01-build-vs-buy-vs-run.md

 - **Upgrades and Security**: You're on the hook for patches and version bumps, not just features.
 - **Integrations**: That plugin or SSO config you wanted?
 It might be DIY.
-- **Support**: When something breaks, Stack Overflow (or the project's issues page) is your support line.
+- **Support**: When something breaks, Stack Overflow and ChatGPT (or the project's issues page) is your support line.

 It's easy to underestimate how much [operational work ("toil")](/engineering-toil) accumulates around even simple deployments.
 That time adds up, and it's almost always invisible on the roadmap until something breaks.